Pandawan/todo/README.md

 # ToDo
-A simple todo app to learn React & PWA.
+A simple todo list web app to learn React & PWA.
-It syncs automatically with firebase, and uses Google SignIn to save user data.
+It syncs automatically using Firebase and Google SignIn.

 ![Screenshot of the app](https://i.imgur.com/WQLVXiX.png)